machine-detonation/FF0000/README.md

 10:04 PM[Serial Designation N (DNC)] The more you weight the harder you are to kidnap.
 Stay safe, eat cake 😋

 10:49 AM[Job Pooper(partypooper)] Ever wanted a job?
 Well, have you ever thought of filling out a job application?
 W/B FOR JOB APPLICATION RP Note:

+09:58 PM[bartender goober] 🌈GAY KISSING RP!❤ W2J

+**06:21 PM[pomogender] thinks: okay so have you considered shutting up? you truly have nothing of value to say! ^_^**

+07:46 PM[''Betrayed 1×4 • C+H!! #3] Annihilation..?
+Heh..
+How about i annihilate that dihh of yours.. c'mere big boy.

+[Makinskinstillmybsfwhispsme] thinks: n-n-n-n-no cool....
+R-r-r-roleplays....??????
+I-i-i-i-i-i-i-i thought w-w-w-w-w-we had something s-s-s-s-s-s-special dock-chan..!!

+**5:44 PM[[🐝🗡] - P! :: c+h] thinks: I love how I'm having violent hallucinations and nobody cares/notices ]]**

+**11:41 AM[rainbow ,, semi-offtab] thinks: • sans is MINE!! and if u DARE to lay a finger on him.....
+I'LL KILL U!!!!! /ref /j**

+[W..W...why not azuretime!!...] whispers: ngh!! ~~... slow down its deep in !!! not infront of the kid..

+FREAKY Pony] Hey! here's a tip: your skin is too detailed.
+I recommend taking off a few things like, for example, you're clothes 💕

+**[[ ɪᴄɪᴄʟᴇ ʏᴇᴛɪ ᴄ. - ᴄʀᴋ | ᴄ+ʜ ]] I can't tell if ur zteve iz fat or pregnant I'm zo zorry**

+[two gay] Hngh...
+1x1x1x1...
+It's so big...
+I don't think I can take more...
+Ah!~...

+[sunburst swordmy pc broken] whispers: because society needs something to goon to❤️

+[Vampire! <3] Who been a good boy~

+[024 darkloser 😼] H-harder..~!! ahh

+[Mikael-] whispers: imgonnagiveubckshts

+[Stranger // OMORI] thinks: But he had a good idea, he killed people and thus reduced the population.
+> ^ requires context but ion feel like providing it srry